 How to Keep Your Staff Motivated

-If you’re looking for some inspiration on how to maximise motivation, we’ve gathered together some useful tips to help you keep your staff focused and your business booming.
+If you’re looking for some inspiration on how to maximize motivation, we’ve gathered together some useful tips to help you keep your staff focused and your business booming.

 Find the balance

-At the heart of any successful business is a strong, integrated team – and if you’re at the head of that business, you’ll want to encourage a healthy work-life balance.
+At the heart of any successful business is a strong, integrated team.
+If you’re at the head of that business, you’ll want to encourage a healthy work-life balance.

-In the world of the 9-5, it’s inevitable that our personal lives will affect our work lives – but you can help your team find the balance by keeping overtime to a minimum and discouraging your staff from taking work home.
+In the world of the 9-5, it’s inevitable that our personal lives will affect our work lives.
+However, you can help your team find the balance by keeping overtime to a minimum and discouraging your staff from taking work home.

 Advocate team building

 Whether it’s in or out of the office, team building is a key ingredient in securing the success of your business.
-While many companies take part in team building event days, there are easier, cost-free ways to encourage your team to connect.
+While many companies take part in team-building event days, there are easier, cost-free ways to encourage your team to connect.

 Developing relationships out of the office is also a great way to strengthen the bonds between members of your team.
 From after-work drinks to team sports, spending time together away from the office will help to establish loyal friendships between your employees!

-In a busy work environment – particularly one with a large number of employees – it can be easy to lose sight of the individuals that make up your team.
-But when it comes to development, the performance of each employee is as important as that of the team.
+In a busy work environment, particularly one with many employees, it’s easy to lose sight of the individuals that make up your team.
+But for development, the performance of each employee is as important as that of the team.

 Hone in on health

-From standing up during team meetings to installing a water cooler in the office to providing a company gym membership, you should be doing your utmost to keep your employees healthy.
-With the Office for National Statistics (ONS) reporting that 4.4 days per worker were lost due to sickness in 2013, a focus on the wellbeing of your team will result in fewer sick days and lead to a more motivated, healthy workforce during office hours.
+From standing up during team meetings to installing a water cooler in the office to providing a company gym membership, do your best to keep your employees healthy.
+With the Office for National Statistics (ONS) reporting that 4.4 days per worker were lost because of sickness in 2013, a focus on the well-being of your team will cause fewer sick days.

-You might also like these inspiring team building quotes that promote working together.
+You might also like these inspiring team-building quotes that promote working together.

-Utilize office space
+Use the office space

-For team members who regularly work together, operating from the same workstation could improve efficiency – while other employees may be more productive when working alone.
+For team members who regularly work together, operating from the same workstation could improve efficiency.
+Conversely, other employees may be more productive when working alone.